-A healthy, fun and delicious treat for little kids around Christmas.
+A healthy, fun, and delicious treat for little kids around Christmas.
 The little ones are sure to get excited about these avocado Christmas trees.

-A quick and easy Christmas candy you can make that kids and adults can enjoy together.
+This a quick and easy Christmas candy you can make that kids and adults can enjoy together.

-These easy no bake treats are perfect for a Christmas party, breakfast spread or movie night.
+These easy no-bake treats are perfect for a Christmas party, breakfast spread or movie night.

 Your kids will love these peanut butter bars.
-These are vegan, oil-free and contain Whole Foods ingredients that nourish those little bodies.
+These are vegan, oil-free, and contain Whole Foods ingredients that nourish those little bodies.

 Hope you try some of these easy recipes for Christmas.
 If you make some special Christmas treats for kids of your own do leave me your ideas in the comments below.